 Use your time at home to do a little research and brainstorm a few ideas for your next vacation.
 Make a list of all of the places you’d like to visit or focus on planning every last detail of one dream trip that you’d like to take in the future.
 Compare the best hotel spots and research local activities and excursions that you can do while traveling.

-Pick Up an Old Hobby
+Fighting Boredom with an Old Hobby

 Take some time to revisit a long-lost hobby.
 Get back to doodling, painting, playing an instrument and get lost in old interests.
 You can even make a small business out of doing what you love such as selling your artwork or sewing face masks for people in your community.